 Ask any cat owner about bonding and enjoy a shared laugh.
-While cats may claim a favorite lap, Fluffy is as happy to adapt to the lap of a new owner as not once she spends a little time with her new family.
+While cats may claim a favorite lap, Fluffy is as happy to adapt to the lap of a new owner when she spends a little time with her new family.

-Changing owners can be so traumatic for dogs, says the American Kennel Club, that they can stop eating, lose weight, lose interest in physical activity, and exhibit symptoms of canine depression.
-That’s why any decision to re-home dogs must be taken seriously.
+The American Kennel Club says changing owners can be traumatic for dogs.
+Losing their owners can make dogs stop eating, lose weight, lose interest in physical activity, and exhibit symptoms of canine depression.

 How dogs grieve

 Does this mean that dogs are capable of emotional feelings?
 Apparently so.

 And the longer a pet lives with its favorite human, the more painful the loss because everything about the relationship suddenly comes to a halt in the absence of the sight, smell, and sound of the person who feeds, walks, and plays with them.

 Anthropologist Barbara J. King’s revealing book, “How Animals Grieve,” discusses how dogs react to losing a long-time routine between dog and owner.